-The Laser Microgage is well suited for precision machinery leveling.
-The laser beam extends outward from the laser’s housing for great distances and a 10-arc-second precision level built into the laser brings the beam into a level, horizontal orientation.
+A laser beam extends over great distances.
+A built-in 10-arc-second precision level brings the beam into a level, horizontal orientation.

 - Leveling long test systems and tanks